replicatedhq/help-center/content/docs/packaging-an-application/ldap-integration.md

     # User search DN.
 Together with Base DN, it should form a valid search DN: <User Search DN>,<Base DN>
     title: User search DN
     type: text
-    value: '{{repl LdapCopyAuthFrom "UserSearchDN"}}'
+    value: '{{repl LdapCopyAuthFrom "UserSearchDNFirst"}}'
     default: ou=users
     required: true
   - name: ldap_advanced_search
     # This option must be selected in order to use advanced search features.
 Otherwise, it can be omitted.
     title: Show Advanced Search Options
-    description: Enable this option if you need to write a custom LDAP search query.
+    help_text: Enable this option if you need to write a custom LDAP search query.
     type: bool
     value: 0
   - name: ldap_restricted_user_group